 A Case That Shows the Real Cost of the Wrong Call

-A 30-person B2B SaaS company chose an AI builder for their marketing site relaunch.
-The builder handled the redesign phase well.
-The problems emerged when the team tried to integrate their CRM for lead scoring, pull product usage data into a customer-facing status page, and add a live demo booking system with custom qualification logic.
+A common pattern looks like this: a B2B SaaS company chooses an AI builder for a marketing site relaunch.
+The builder handles the redesign phase well.
+The problems emerge when the team tries to integrate its CRM for lead scoring, pull product usage data into a customer-facing status page, and add a live demo booking system with custom qualification logic.

-The builder was the right call for the design sprint.
-It was the wrong platform for what the business needed to build on top of it.
-Identifying the ceiling earlier would have saved four months and reduced the total spend, because the development project would have been scoped from the start rather than scoped after a failed workaround cycle.
+The builder may still have been the right call for the design sprint.
+It was the wrong platform for what the business ultimately needed to build on top of it.
+Identifying that ceiling earlier can save months of delay and reduce total spend.

 We help businesses implement AI automation that actually works.
 Custom solutions, not cookie-cutter templates.